joseph-x-li/old-website/_pages/about.md

   - /about.html
 ---

+# NOTE: This website is under heavy construction

 I'm Joseph, a sophomore at Carnegie Mellon University.
 I am planning a CS Degree with concentrations in Machine Learning and Robotics.
 I am involved with Scottylabs and Roboclub.

 # Research